-Brooklyn Abolitionists at the Brooklyn Historical Society re-examines the lives of Brooklyn’s anti-slavery activists – everyday residents, black and white – who transformed their community, city, and nation with a revolutionary vision of freedom and equality.
-The exhibit is on display at Brooklyn Historical Society is part of a larger public history project called In Pursuit of Freedom.
+Brooklyn Abolitionists at the Brooklyn Historical Society (now Center for Brooklyn History at Brooklyn Public Library) re-examines the lives of Brooklyn’s anti-slavery activists – everyday residents, black and white – who transformed their community, city, and nation with a revolutionary vision of freedom and equality.
+The exhibit was part of a larger public history project called In Pursuit of Freedom.

 Gallery (click to see more)

-Project Components: K-12 curriculum guide, walking tours, exhibit at Brooklyn Historical Society, original theater production at Irondale Ensemble Project, digital site, publication
+Prithi served as Historian (2010-2013) and then Curator (2013-2014) for this public history project which included a K-12 curriculum guide, walking tours, exhibit at Brooklyn Historical Society, original theater production at Irondale Ensemble Project, and digital site.